dotnet/AspNetCore.Docs/aspnet/testing/integration-testing.rst

 One option we can consider is adding `MVC <http://docs.asp.net/projects/mvc>`_ to the application, and creating a controller to handle the prime checking.
 However, assuming we don't currently need any other MVC functionality, that's a bit overkill.

-We can, however, take advantage of ASP.NET's :doc:`/fundamentals/middleware` support, which will help us encapsulate the prime checking logic in its own class and achieve better `separation of concerns <http://deviq.com/separation-of-concerns/>`_ within the ``Configure`` method.
+We can, however, take advantage of ASP.NET Core :doc:`middleware </fundamentals/middleware>`, which will help us encapsulate the prime checking logic in its own class and achieve better `separation of concerns <http://deviq.com/separation-of-concerns/>`_ within the ``Configure`` method.

-.. tip:: This scenario is perfectly suited to using middleware.
-Learn more about :doc:`/fundamentals/middleware` and how to plug it into your application's request pipeline.

-Since our middleware is simply going to respond to a particular path, we can model it after the `Microsoft.AspNet.Diagnostics.WelcomePage <https://github.com/aspnet/Diagnostics/tree/1.0.0-beta8/src/Microsoft.AspNet.Diagnostics/WelcomePage>`_ middleware, which has similar behavior.
 We want to allow the path the middleware uses to be specified as a parameter, so the middleware class expects a ``RequestDelegate`` and a ``PrimeCheckerOptions`` instance in its constructor.
 If the path of the request doesn't match what this middleware is configured to expect, we simply call the next middleware in the chain and do nothing further.
 The rest of the implementation code that was in ``Configure`` is now in the ``Invoke`` method.

 .. note:: Since our middleware depends on the ``PrimeService`` service, we are also requesting an instance of this service via the constructor.
 The framework will provide this service via :doc:`/fundamentals/dependency-injection`, assuming it has been configured (e.g. in ``ConfigureServices``).